AhmadIrsahaid/Algorithms/README.md

-# Data Structures and Algorithms
+# Data Structures and Algorithms repository

 This repository contains implementations of various data structures and sorting algorithms.
 Each folder corresponds to a specific data structure or set of algorithms.
 Below is a detailed description of the repository's contents: